carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 By default the `conda install` command will install packages into the current, active environment.
-The following would activate the `basic-scipy-env` we created above and install [Numba](https://numba.pydata.org/), an open source JIT compiler that translates a subset of Python and NumPy code into fast machine code, into the active environment.
+The following would activate the `basic-scipy-env` we created above and install [`Numba`](https://numba.pydata.org/), an open source JIT compiler that translates a subset of Python and `numpy` code into fast machine code, into the active environment.

 ~~~
 $ conda activate basic-scipy-env